cstavitsky/cstavitsky.github.io/_posts/2017-07-21-in-support-of-newsletters.md

 For all these same reasons, I think that writing a newsletter could be good for you, too.
 I wouldn't urge you to follow the same format as me, necessarily (unless that's what draws you).
 But the world will only benefit from messages and emails with thought and care behind them.
 If you decide to start a newsletter yourself, I certainly hope you include me on it.

-On an unrelated note, I'm going to try moving from sending my messages via Gmail, and go through [TinyLetter](https://www.nytimes.com/2016/11/13/fashion/tinyletter-newsletters-the-new-blog.html).
+_(Starting with issue #10, I'm going to try out [TinyLetter](https://www.nytimes.com/2016/11/13/fashion/tinyletter-newsletters-the-new-blog.html) to send my Tromples.
 It might mean that the newsletter goes to some peoples' 'Social' tab on Gmail, but I'm curious to see how it affects Tromple.
-I'm also interested in opening up the newsletter to new subscribers, ones I might not know, and allowing people to unsubscribe themselves if they're no longer interested (in a way that's less blunt than having to email me and ask to be taken off the list).
+I'm also interested in opening up the newsletter to new subscribers, ones I might not know.
+I also think it's fair to allow people to unsubscribe themselves if they're no longer interested.
+Some may be concerned about damaging our relationship if they have to email me and ask to be taken off the list.)_